How the trip will run:

 I don’t drive can I come?

-Yes.
-We will arrange lifts for people who can’t drive.
+Probably Yes.
+If you’re coming from the North West/Manchester/Peak District – we will arrange lifts for people who can’t drive.
 Different people bring different skills – it usually works out in the end.

 Can I bring a dog?